Gokztechz/DS_Module13/Ex2-Conversion-of-the-infix-expression-into-postfix-expression.md

-# Ex 1(B) Conversion of the infix expression into postfix expression
+# EX 1(B) Conversion of the infix expression into postfix expression
 ## DATE:21.02.25
 ## AIM:
 To write a C program to convert the infix expression into postfix form using stack by following the operator precedence and associative rule.